ryan-dutton/cloudflare-gmail-send/README.md

 Once the OAuth flow has been completed by navigating to /setup, the resulting token is stored in R2.
 Another token cannot be created without deleting the existing one from R2 manually.

-When the Google acess token expires (after 1 hour?), the refresh token is automatically used to create a new access token.
+When the Google access token expires (after 1 hour?), the refresh token is automatically used to create a new access token.

 The route /send accepts a JSON structure containing the email details.
 A password